snowsport England insurance zone

 There aren’t any age restrictions on the liability insurance, however we stipulate that participation in all activities must be in accordance with the rules & guidelines of Snowsport England.
 As such if there are any age restrictions imposed by Snowsport England for certain disciplines, then these must be adhered to.

-Yes please note the insurance via Snowsport England does not cover Tubing, Ski Mountaineering or any Off Piste Activities.
+Yes please note the insurance via Snowsport England does not cover Tubing or Ski Mountaineering.

 Risk management is key when defending a claim and will need to be evidenced in the event of an incident.
 As such it is imperative that you undertake a risk assessments for all club activities.